python-telegram-bot/python-telegram-bot/.github/pull_request_template.md

 * If relevant:

     - [ ] Added new constants at `telegram.constants` and shortcuts to them as class variables
+    - [ ] Link new and existing constants in docstrings instead of hard coded number and strings
+    - [ ] Add new message types to `Message.effective_attachment`
     - [ ] Added new handlers for new update types
     - [ ] Added new filters for new message (sub)types
     - [ ] Added or updated documentation for the changed class(es) and/or method(s)